Methods for Investing in Non-domestic Equity Securities

 A depository receipt is a security that trades like an ordinary share on a local exchange and represents an economic interest in a foreign company.
 A depository receipt is created when foreign equity shares are deposited in a bank that then issues receipts representing the deposited shares.

-• Global Depository Receipt (GDR): Issued outside the company’s home country and outside the United States.
+• Global Depository Receipt (GDR): issued outside the company’s home country and outside the United States.
 GDRs are not subject to foreign ownership and capital flow restrictions that the issuing company’s home country may impose.
 The majority of GDRs are denominated in US dollars.

-• American Depository Receipt (ADR): A US dollar-denominated security that trades like a common share on US exchanges.
+• American Depository Receipt (ADR): a US dollar-denominated security that trades like a common share on US exchanges.
 There are four primary types of ADRs, with each type having different levels of corporate governance and filing requirements.

 Global Registered Share (GRS)